jaykumar7726082711/python-practical/README.md

 ```
 ### c.if the character is a numeric digit, prints its name in text (e.g., if input is 9, )
 ```
-# Program to check character type
-# a.
-Letter / Digit / Special
-# b.
-If letter, check case
-# c.
-If digit, print digit name

 ch = input("Enter a single character: ")